 The adoption of the flag came at a significant time in Guam's history, as the island was transitioning from naval to civilian administration and its people were seeking greater recognition of their unique cultural identity within the American political framework.

-Symbolism and Design of the Guam Flag
+Symbolism and design of the Guam flag

 The flag of Guam is rich in symbolism, with each element carefully chosen to represent different aspects of Guam's identity and history: